OctopusDeploy/blog/blog/2021-06/june-community-update/index.md

 ### Self-hosting Octopus on Linux

 Containers are a hot topic.
 Octopus Cloud has been using Linux containers for over a year.
-From 2020.6 it is the recommended way to run Octopus in a container.
+From 2020.6, it is the recommended way to run Octopus in a container.

-In this webinar, Octopus Deploy’s Solutions Architects Derek Campbell and Adam Close will run the Octopus Linux container locally.
-They’ll also explain the concepts involved and deploy the container onto Microsoft’s cloud-managed Azure Kubernetes Service (AKS).
+In this webinar, Octopus Deploy's Solutions Architects Derek Campbell and Adam Close run the Octopus Linux container locally, then upgrade the container to 2021.1.
+They explain the concepts involved and deploy the container onto Microsoft's cloud-managed Azure Kubernetes Service (AKS).

-In this webinar you will learn:
+In this webinar, you will learn:

 - About the components of the Octopus Deploy Linux container.
 - How to run Octopus as a container.
 - How to set up the Octopus container on AKS.

-<iframe width="560" height="315" src="https://www.youtube.com/embed/UPDATE" frameborder="0" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/UhR2QppsJ08" frameborder="0" allowfullscreen></iframe>

 ## Blogs